APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Change the owner of a file to new user
 5. Create an empty file
 6. Add execute permission to the owner of the file
+7. Add execute permission to the owner and the group owner, and read permission to other users, to the file